Hungryy2K/TryToHack/README.md

 | 🍪 **Admin-Access** | Access the protected admin dashboard. |
 | 🏷️ **Secret Discount** | Discover and activate a secret discount at checkout. |

+## 🚀 Changelog

+* **Project-wide Translation**: All German text in the user interface, code alerts, and comments has been translated into English to make the project accessible to a wider audience.
+* **Code Modernization (`sha256.js`)**: The SHA-256 script has been completely refactored and modernized:
+    * Converted from prototype-based functions to modern ES6 classes.
+    * Replaced `var` with `const` and `let` for improved scope and readability.
+    * Simplified the API and removed unnecessary complexity (e.g., the `sharedMemory` feature).

 ## 🛠️ Tech Stack